yugabyte/yugabyte-db/docs/content/preview/faq/yugabyte-platform.md

 Unregistration is the process of removing the node agent entry from YugabyteDB Anywhere such that there is no further communication.
 In effect, unregistration makes YugabyteDB Anywhere and the node forget each other.

-### Why does node agent installation ask for provider and other details during on-prem manual node agent setup?
+### Why does node agent installation ask for provider and other details during legacy on-premises manual node agent setup?

 Node agent is used to run pre-flight checks on the node during various day-0 and day-2 operations.
-These checks need information like the non-root user's home directory, expected port number for Node exporter, the NTP servers, and so on.
+These checks need information like the non-root user's home directory, expected port number for Prometheus Node Exporter, the NTP servers, and so on.
 These are attributes configured with a provider.
 As a result, to run these pre-flight checks the node agent needs to be configured to a provider in YugabyteDB Anywhere, and these details are needed to make the node agent aware of the YugabyteDB Anywhere provider which the node will become a part of.

 ### How do I move a node provisioned for one provider to a different provider?